adityaswarupparida/Incognita/README.md

 - **Scalable Chat and Video**:
   - Up to **50+ participants** can chat with each other in a single room.
   - Any **2 people** can initiate a private one-on-one video call.
-- Real-Time Communication: Users can chat and exchange video/audio messages in real-time.
+- **Real-Time Communication**: Users can chat and exchange video/audio messages in real-time.

 ## Tech Stack